edgelesssys/docs.edgeless.systems/marblerun/content/examples.md

 ## Hello world

-We have two basic examples of how to build confidential applications with Marblerun.
+We have two basic examples of how to build confidential applications with MarbleRun.

-* See [helloworld](https://github.com/edgelesssys/marblerun/blob/master/samples/helloworld) for how to integrate Marblerun with your Golang application. 🌎
+* See [helloworld](https://github.com/edgelesssys/marblerun/blob/master/samples/helloworld) for how to integrate MarbleRun with your Golang application. 🌎
-* See [helloc++](https://github.com/edgelesssys/marblerun/blob/master/samples/helloc%2B%2B) for how to integrate Marblerun with your C++ application.
+* See [helloc++](https://github.com/edgelesssys/marblerun/blob/master/samples/helloc%2B%2B) for how to integrate MarbleRun with your C++ application.

 ## Emoji voting